Monash-RNA-Systems-Biology-Laboratory/tail-tools/README.md

 - samtools

 - The "convert" tool from ImageMagick.
+Ubuntu users may need to further install `libmagickcore*-extra`.

 - rsync (for downloads from UCSC browser)